zzolo/kittenbus/README.md

     * Turn on the Accessibility API.
     * `cd /Applications && curl http://www.ninjamonkeysoftware.com/slate/versions/slate-latest.tar.gz | tar -xz; cd -;`
     * Link configuration: `ln -s $(pwd)/kiosk/.slate ~/.slate`
+1. Install cron file which is mainly used to restart each night.
+    * `crontab kiosk/kittenbus.cron`
 1. Run on startup
     * Go to System Preferences > Users
     * Select the Login Items for your User